 During the summer school, Ceòlas organises transport from airports and ferry terminals in Uist & Benbecula.

 Plane: see Loganair.
-Flights direct from Glasgow to Benbecula.
+Flights direct from Glasgow to Benbecula, and options from Edinburgh.
 This option is more expensive, but the quickest and easiest method.

 Train: see ScotRail.
 You can travel by train on the West Highland Line from Glasgow Queen Street station to the ferry terminal at Mallaig or Oban (Barra).
 This is a spectacular journey and well worth taking the time out to enjoy.
 It has been called the most beautiful train journey in the world by more than a few travel reviewers.

 Bus: see Citylink.
 Buses run to all ferry terminals, Uig (north Skye) and Mallaig.

 Car: the shortest drive but the longest crossing by boat is to the ferry terminal in Oban, where you get a ferry to Castlebay (Barra) or to Mallaig to Lochboisdale.
 Alternatively, you can drive to Uig in the north of Skye (approx. 5 hours from Glasgow) and take the 1:45 hour trip to North Uist (Lochmaddy), then a drive south for just over 1 hour to Daliburgh.

 Ferry: see Calmac. **Ferries have been revised for 2016.** The longest ferry journey is Mallaig to Lochboisdale; the shortest is Uig (north Skye) to Lochmaddy (North Uist).
 The Oban ferry only sails to Castlebay.
 Ferries are the general mode of transport used and are the cheapest option.